EBIBioStudies/BioStudySubmProxy/README.md

 On the IDE, add a run configuration for a new non-EE, local Tomcat server.
 Normally you have to specify the home directory for the server as part of the configuration.

-A gradle task should also be added.
-This entails the selection of a gradle project (the present one) and, probably, its associated .WAR file (select the exploded version if available).
+A gradle deployment task should also be added to the run configuration.
+This entails the selection of a gradle artifact for the project's .WAR file (select the exploded version if available).
+On ItelliJ Idea, this is done under the "Deployment section".
+The application's context should be set to "/proxy".

 ### 5.Add an HTTPS port
 By default, the Submission Tool app will use HTTPS in every transaction with the proxy.
 This requires [generating a new certificate keystore](https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html#Prepare_the_Certificate_Keystore), which will be password-protected and saved locally.
 The keystore should then be declared within a new connector entry in Tomcat's `server.xml` file, located typically under the project's [`/scripts/submtool-ui/roles/deploy/templates/server.xml`](https://github.com/EBIBioStudies/BioStudySubmProxy/blob/master/scripts/submtool-ui/roles/deploy/templates/server.xml):